Van Morrison: 2000s to present

-Morrison delivered vocals on "The Last Laugh" on Mark Knopfler's Sailing to Philadelphia (2000), and that year also recorded a classic country music duet album, You Win Again with Linda Gail Lewis..
+Morrison delivered vocals on "The Last Laugh" on Mark Knopfler's Sailing to Philadelphia (2000), and that year also recorded a classic country music duet album, You Win Again with Linda Gail Lewis.
 The album received a three-star review from AllMusic, who called it "a roots effort that never sounds studied".
 In 2004, Morrison was one of the guests on Ray Charles' album Genius Loves Company.
 The pair performed Morrison's "Crazy Love".
-In 2015 he recorded an album of collaborations, Duets: Re-working the Catalogue, which featured, among others, Steve Winwood, Taj Mahal, Mavis Staples, Mick Hucknall, and Morrison’s daughter Shana Morrison.
+In 2015 he recorded an album of collaborations, Duets: Re-working the Catalogue, which featured, among others, Steve Winwood, Taj Mahal, Mavis Staples, Mick Hucknall, and Morrison's daughter Shana Morrison.
 Morrison also developed a partnership with Joey DeFrancesco, with the pair collaborating on a number of albums.
-During the COVID pandemic Morrison recorded tracks with Eric Clapton criticising harm-reduction measures.
+During the COVID pandemic Morrison recorded tracks with Eric Clapton criticizing 'harm-reduction' measures.

 Artistry

 Vocals

 Featuring his characteristic growl—a mix of folk, blues, soul, jazz, gospel, and Ulster Scots Celtic influences—Morrison is widely considered by many rock historians to be one of the most unusual and influential vocalists in the history of rock and roll.
 Critic Greil Marcus has said "no white man sings like Van Morrison."
 In his 2010 book, Marcus wrote, "As a physical fact, Morrison may have the richest and most expressive voice pop music has produced since Elvis Presley, and with a sense of himself as an artist that Elvis was always denied."

 As Morrison began live performances of the 40-year-old album Astral Weeks in 2008, there were comparisons to his youthful voice of 1968.
 His early voice was described as "flinty and tender, beseeching and plaintive".
-Forty years later, the difference in his vocal range and power were noticeable but reviewers and critic's comments were favourable: "Morrison's voice has expanded to fill his frame; a deeper, louder roar than the blue-eyed soul voice of his youth – softer on the diction – but none the less impressively powerful."
+Forty years later, the difference in his vocal range and power were noticeable but reviewers and critic's comments were favourable: "Morrison's voice has expanded to fill his frame; a deeper, louder roar than the blue-eyed soul voice of his youth—softer on the diction—but none the less impressively powerful."
 Morrison also commented on the changes in his approach to singing: "The approach now is to sing from lower down [the diaphragm] so I do not ruin my voice.
 Before, I sang in the upper area of my throat, which tends to wreck the vocal cords over time.
 Singing from lower in the belly allows my resonance to carry far.
 I can stand four feet from a mic and be heard quite resonantly."